johneckberg/notes/networking/csc_3511/week_11_notes.md

 * in this situation, the advantages of using method 2 over method 1 are: it provides both integrity and authenticity, while Method 1 only provides integrity under limited circumstances.Method 1 (Hash): The hash function H is public knowledge (no secret key).
 An adversary (Mallory) can modify the original message M to M′ and then easily compute and substitute the correct new hash H(M′).
 The receiver has no way to verify that the message actually came from a trusted sender (authenticity).

 Method 2 (HMAC): The calculation of the Message Authentication Code (MAC) requires the secret key K (i.e., MAC(K,M)).
 Only the legitimate sender and receiver share this key.
 If Mallory modifies the message M to M′, she cannot calculate the correct HMAC(K,M′) without knowing K. Therefore, the receiver can verify that the message originated from someone who possesses the secret key, providing message authenticity.

+* Now, if we were to compare a MAC to an HMAC, HMAC has the stronger property of being a pseudo-random function (PRF).
+This means that if Eve doesn't know the key, then all of Bob's HMAC tags look like completely random strings of bits, even if Eve knows or even chooses what messages Bob sends.

+### MAC VS PKI

+* See tidbits for final for MAC vs PKI
+  * main difference is symmetric vs asymmetric key and non-repudiation (If the recipient passes the message and the proof to a third party, can the third party be confident that the message originated from the sender?)
+  * CA's/PKIS provide this via the fact that they are asymmetric and you can verify with the public key. with HMAC, you would have to verify with the same hash and private key

 ### Diffie-Hellman Key Exchange: method of securely generating a symmetric cryptographic key over a public channel